 The STA Channel Switch Request element defines the request sent by an HE non-AP STA to an HE AP to switch its operating channel or sent by an AP STA to request a non-AP STA to switch its operating channel.
-The format of STA Channel Switch Request Request element is shown in Figure xx (STA Channel Switch Request Element).
+The format of STA Channel Switch Request element is shown in Figure xx (STA Channel Switch Request Element).